Our annual Tax Tips Guide is here to assist you in your tax planning, presenting some quick ideas and strategies for you to employ.

 If you have your own corporation

+Family members can be employed in your business and paid salary or wages for their services.
+The business is entitled to a deduction in respect of this remuneration but only if the amount paid is reasonable for the work performed.
 Consider accessing funds from the corporation that can be withdrawn tax-free.
-For example, repay shareholder loans, return capital to shareholders up to the lesser of the paid-up capital and the adjusted cost base of the shares, or roll in personal assets with a high cost base to the corporation on a tax-free basis to extract the cost base of the assets on a tax-free basis.
+For example, repay shareholder loans, return capital to shareholders up to the lesser of the paid-up capital and the adjusted cost base of the shares, or roll in personal assets with a high-cost base to the corporation on a tax-deferred basis to extract the cost base of the assets on a tax-free basis.

 Consider instalments for 2020:

 Certain Canadian-controlled private corporations are allowed to make quarterly, instead of monthly, income tax instalments.
-To qualify, certain conditions must be met, including the following criteria relating to the 2019 taxation year:
+To qualify, certain conditions must be met, including the following criteria relating to the 2020taxation year:

 - The corporation has been in perfect compliance in the previous 12 months;

 - The corporation was entitled to the small business deduction;

 - The taxable income of the associated group did not exceed $500,000; and